-3 Findings from the data provided by these self-reporting agencies are not presented in this report.
+4 Findings from the data provided by these self-reporting agencies are not presented in this report.
+However, any expenditures spent by these agencies that were maintained in CARS is presented in this report.

 4.2.3 Collection and Management of the Data - Commercial Construction Data